pulsar-edit/pulsar-edit.github.io/docs/blog/20230701-Daeraxa-JulyUpdate.md

 That said: Pulsar is now officially supported on [deb-get](https://github.com/wimpysworld/deb-get), a package manager for Debian (and Debian based distributions such as Ubuntu).
 Amongst package managers, `deb-get` is straightforward for us to support; all it does is grab a pre-built `.deb` binary from our GitHub releases and install it as any other `.deb`.
 You can see exactly _how_ straightforward by looking at [the script that grabs the latest version of Pulsar](https://github.com/wimpysworld/deb-get/blob/main/01-main/packages/pulsar).

-However this does mean you can now easily manage it.
-For example, once you have installed `deb-get` all you have to do to install Pulsar is:
+It's simple from the user's perspective, too.
+Once you have installed `deb-get`, all you have to do to install Pulsar is:

 - `deb-get install pulsar`